Vinita99/Multi-Client-Chatting-Appliation/README.md

 # Multi-Client-Chatting-Appliation
-Multi client chatting application develloped using Java.
+Multi client chatting application developed using Java.
 Here users can interact to each other and share information to all others.
 Here the server runs on a specific computer and has a socket that is bound to a specific port number and is waiting for client to make a connection.
 The client knows the hostname of the server machine that is running and the port number on which the server is listening.
 After the socket is successfully made , the client can communicate with other clients.